 A boat shall avoid contact with another boat if reasonably possible.
-However, a right-of-way boat or one entitled to room or mark-room
+However, a right-of-way boat or one sailing within the entitled to room or mark-room to which she is entitled

 - (a) need not act to avoid contact until it is clear that the other boat is not keeping clear or giving room or mark-room, and - (b) shall be exonerated if she breaks this rule and the contact does not cause damage or injury.